Skip to main content

 3

-Niahm and Amirah move their bricks to find a word, but some children may be able to perform the activity mentally and won’t need to write the word.
+In this video, 13-year old Niahm and Amirah move their bricks to find a word, but some children may prefer to perform the activity mentally and won’t need to write the word.

 Oh, it is a ‘H’.